mongodb/docs/source/faq.rst

 pool before being removed and replaced can be set with ``maxIdleTimeMS``, which defaults to ``None`` (no limit).

-The default configuration for a :py:class`~pymongo.mongo_client.MongoClient` works for most applications:
+The default configuration for a :py:class:`~pymongo.mongo_client.MongoClient` works for most applications:

 .. code-block:: python